 Young Adults With Special Needs

 We provide a group for young adults (18-35) with special needs from 2:00-3:30 pm on most Sundays from September to May.
+This ministry is currently not running but we are hoping to bring it back soon!

 In these meetings students socialize, learn more about the Sacred Scriptures and the Catholic Faith, participate in activities, service projects, games, and build friendships.
-For more information or to volunteer please contact:

 Through Baptism, we enter into the life of Christ, the life of the Church and the life of the community.
 “Because it is the sacrament of universal salvation, Baptism is to be made available to all who freely ask for it, are properly disposed, and are not prohibited by law to receive it.
 Disability, of itself, is never a reason for deferring Baptism”